2025 – 2026 Board Members

 Karen is an Accounting and Audit Senior Associate at Meyers Brothers Kalicka PC in Holyoke, MA.
 She has an MBA from Clark University, an MSA from Merrimack College, and has worked in various administrative roles in the nonprofit and higher education sectors.
 She has served as the Treasurer for NPC since 2016, when she frequented NPC regularly with her two children.

-Niki (she/her) is the Communications Manager at Grow Food Northampton and a proud board member of the Northampton Parents Center since 2024.
-She previously managed Tuesday Market and has worked on communications and fundraising projects both professionally and as a parent volunteer for decades.
+Niki is the Executive Director at Manna Community Kitchen and a proud board member of the Northampton Parents Center since 2024.
+She was previously the Communications Manager at Grow Food Northampton, managed Tuesday Market, and has worked on communications and fundraising projects both professionally and as a parent volunteer for decades.
 Niki lives in Whately, where she enjoys experimenting with new recipes inspired by what’s in season.
 Though her two children are now young adults, she fondly remembers their days at the Parents Center.

 Stella Conyer, Secretary